sanbec/elemendas-addons/readme.txt

 3. Press 'Install Now'.
 4. After installation, click 'Activate'.

+Check out the WordPress.org site for more information about [automatic plugin installation](https://wordpress.org/support/article/managing-plugins/#automatic-plugin-installation-1).

 **How do I use the Search Results Widgets?**

 1. Just create a search results archive at the Elementor's theme builder.